cnsoto/JavaScript-Notes/THIS keyword.md

 In the Example 2.1 the "Uncaught TypeError" is because the object "England" is a private property since the **LET** keyword was used, if the **VAR** keyword is use instead then it will possible the access to the property this way.

-When _THIS_ is use inside a function its value refers to the "Global Object".
+When using _THIS_ inside a function its value refers to the "Global Object".

 ----
 Example 2.2 Show _THIS_'s value inside a function